jariou/omdk/docs/building-and-running-models.rst

 version file, canonical exposures profile JSON, source exposures file, transformation and validation files, and analysis settings JSON file, will usually be located in the model keys server repository.
-The ktools script name should not contain any filename extension, and the model run directory can be placed anywhere in the parent folder common to ``omdk`` and the model keys server repository.
+The ktools script name should not contain any filetype extension, and the model run directory can be placed anywhere in the parent folder common to ``omdk`` and the model keys server repository.